lcdb/lcdb-wf/tests.rst

 has 2 cores and 2GB RAM.
 To accommodate this, we developed a small representative `test dataset <https://github.com/lcdb/lcdb-test-data>`_ from real-world data.This allows the workflows to run in their entirety in a reasonable time frame.
-We also need to adjust specific settings to the workflows, e.g. we set the Java VM memory to only 2GB for Java tools like Picard and FastQC.
+We also needed to adjust specific settings to the workflows, e.g. we set the Java VM memory to only 2GB for Java tools like Picard and FastQC.

 We had to make a design decision about the “default” state of the workflows: